Heinz College in Washington, D.C.

 Carnegie Mellon University’s Heinz College of Information Systems and Public Policy leads policy innovation at every level of government and civil society.
 To shape policy, you need to be where policy gets made.
 That is why we established a permanent presence in Washington, D.C.

-Our D.C. program is led by Dr. Sarah Mendelson, former UN Ambassador, global human rights champion, and advocate for the Sustainable Development Goals, including as a co-chair of the CMU Sustainability Initiative.
+Our D.C. program is led by Amb.
+Sarah E. Mendelson, former UN Ambassador, global human rights champion, and advocate for the Sustainable Development Goals, including as a co-chair of the CMU Sustainability Initiative.

 Heinz College is dedicated to solving urgent problems at the intersection of people, policy, and technology—the future of work and workers, criminal justice, how democracy functions, health care, cybersecurity, smart cities, sustainable development, and climate change to name a few.
 These are large-scale, complex public policy challenges that require thoughtful, creative, and innovative solutions.